 Zika Virus and Fertility Treatments

 Zika virus was first reported in South America in May 2015.
-Since then it has rapidly spread throughout Latin America.
+Since then, it has rapidly spread throughout Latin America.
 The virus spreads to humans primarily through infected Aedes aegypti mosquitoes.
-Once a person is infected, the incubation period for the virus is approximately 3-12 days.
+Once a person is infected, the incubation period for the virus is approximately 3 - 12 days.
 Symptoms of the disease are non-specific but may include fever, rash, arthralgias, and conjunctivitis.
-It appears that only about 1 in 5 infected individuals will exhibit these symptoms and most of these will have mild symptoms.
+It appears that only about 1 in 5 infected individuals will exhibit these symptoms and most will experience mild symptoms.

-There is more that is not known about Zika in pregnancy than is known.
-The absence of important information about affect in pregnancy makes management and decision making in the setting of potential Zika virus exposure (i.e. travel to endemic areas) or maternal infection, difficult.
+There is more unknown about Zika in pregnancy than is known.
+The absence of important information about affects in pregnancy makes management and decision making in the setting of potential Zika virus exposure (i.e., travel to endemic areas) or maternal infection difficult.
 Currently, there is no vaccine or treatment for this infection.

-The mosquito that transmits the virus is currently found in South America, Mexico, Hawaii, the Caribbean but the area of transmission is growing.
-The CDC keeps an active list of affected areas which can be found at their web site, http://www.cdc.gov/zika/.
-Unfortunately there are no commercial blood tests available to detect the Zika virus currently.
-Testing available via the NYS DOH is limited and negative test is not an absolute indication of absence of infection.
-Additional there is cross reactivity with other virus types.
+The mosquito that transmits the virus is currently found in South America, Mexico, Hawaii, and the Caribbean, but the area of transmission is growing.
+The CDC keeps an active list of affected areas which can be found at the CDC website.
+Unfortunately, there are no commercial blood tests available to detect the Zika virus at this time.
+Testing available via the NYS Department of Health is limited and a negative test is not an absolute indication of absence of infection.
+Additionally, there is cross reactivity with other virus types.